skanehira/docker-compose.vim/README.md

 ## Usage
-If `{file}` is not specified, the plugin will find `docker-compose.yaml` from the current directory and use it.
+If `{file}` is not specified, the plugin will find `docker-compose.yaml` or `docker-compose.yml` from the current directory and use it.

 | vim ex command                 | docker-compose command                       |
 |--------------------------------|----------------------------------------------|